Neural Minimum-Distance Estimation for Collision-Aware Operation of Multi-Arm Laparoscopy Surgical Robots Through Learning-from-Simulation: Validation Studies

+To further assess the framework from a classification perspective, the 0.2 m warning threshold was applied.
+The 200 mm threshold was anchored in the geometry of the Kinova Gen3 arm, which can be approximated as a cylinder of cross-sectional radius 75 mm, so a centre-line-to-centre-line distance of 150 mm corresponds to surface-to-surface contact and the 200 mm threshold provides an additional 50 mm clearance margin that allows the teleoperation system to arrest motion before contact.

+Treating predictions below 200 mm as collision warnings and held-out validation distances below 200 mm as ground-truth collisions, the balanced model evaluated on the 7382-sample validation set (304 true collision instances) yields TP~\(= 302\), FP~\(= 19\), FN~\(= 2\), TN~\(= 7359\), giving a recall of 99.3\%, a precision of 94.1\%, a specificity of 99.7\%, a false positive rate of 0.3\%, and an F1-score of 0.966.
+This represents a qualitative shift from the original TP~\(= 0\) outcome and confirms that targeted near-collision sampling, combined with weighted training and an extended output range, resolves the class-imbalance failure mode identified above.

 To evaluate the learning behaviour of the NN during training, the loss values for both the training and validation datasets were recorded and plotted for each epoch, as shown in Fig.~\ref{fig:T2}.
 This plot provides insights into the convergence of the model and its ability to generalize to unseen data.
 It demonstrates that the training loss steadily decreases as the epochs progress, indicating that the model successfully optimizes the objective function.
 The validation loss follows a similar trend, stabilizing after approximately 15 epochs.
 This stabilization suggests that the model achieves a balance between fitting the training data and generalizing to the validation data without significant overfitting.
-Furthermore, a filtered error histogram was achieved to illustrate the distribution of prediction errors for the trained NN when estimating the minimum distances between robotic arms as indicated in Fig.~\ref{fig:Filtered Error Histogram}.
-The Filtered Error Histogram revealed a clear Gaussian-like distribution, with errors predominantly centered around zero.
-This indicated that the NN's predictions closely aligned with the ground truth in most cases.
-The majority of the errors fell within $\pm 1$ standard deviation ($\sigma$), demonstrating a high level of prediction accuracy.
-Larger deviations, beyond $\pm 2\sigma$ (marked in orange) and $\pm 3\sigma$ (marked in red), occurred infrequently, signifying that significant prediction errors were rare.
-This overall distribution reflected the robustness and reliability of the trained NN in estimating the minimum distances.

-The trained NN demonstrated high accuracy in predicting the minimum distance between the robotic arms based on a combination of joint angles and relative positions.
-The network's ability to generalize to unseen configurations, as evidenced by the low MAE and high agreement with experimental results, highlighted its robustness.
-Moreover, the comparison with the theoretical model further validated the network as a promising alternative for real-time predictions in robotic applications, where traditional methods might fall short in handling complex configurations and non-linear relationships.
-The results confirmed the feasibility of using machine learning techniques, specifically NNs, to enhance the precision and reliability of robotic simulations and real-world applications.